Commnunity Sports & Leisure Development in Waveney and Great Yarmouth….helping Suffolk become Britain’s Most Active County!

 Here you can meet the team behind Sentinel Leisure Trust Community Sports Development.

-Matt Stebbings, Sports & Business Development Officer - Matt graduated in 2010 with a BSc (Hons) in Sport and Exercise Science and continued to complete an MSc Sports Science in 2012.
+Matt Stebbings, Community Sports & Leisure Development Manager - Matt graduated in 2010 with a BSc (Hons) in Sport and Exercise Science and continued to complete an MSc Sports Science in 2012.
 Matt has been with WDC/SLT since 2007, starting out his career as a casual Lifeguard, progressing to Duty Manager of the newly refurbished Waterlane Leisure Centre before moving to Sports Development in 2015.
 Matt has previous experience coaching all ages and abiltiies in a number of different sports, predominately in football.
 During his role in Sports Development he has Project Managed Beat The Street Lowestoft, Club 1 and #ParkLives to name a few as well as being actively involved in the summer school sports programmes and numerous sporting and celebration events throughout the calender year.
+Matt is also involved with our Education programme.
 Matt is currently undertaking additional voluntary Performance Analysis work with Ipswich Town FC Academy and Lowestoft Town FC 1st Team.

 Alex Bond, Project Officer Lowestoft O-go-go -